senthilbsoft/FuzzBuzzNumberGame/README.md

 ********************************************************************************

-Prerequisites
+Prerequisites -
 Install Java (Better to install Java8), Maven.

-Run the Project
+Run the Project -
-Use the following java main class to run FizzBuzzMain.java
+Use the following java main class to run (FizzBuzzMain.java)

-Run Test Cases
+Run Test Cases -
-Use the following java class to executes all the test cases using RunAs Junit FizzBuzzTest.java
+Use the following java class to executes all the test cases using RunAs Junit (FizzBuzzTest.java)

-Author
+Author -
 Senthilkumar